 Skard, H., Palard, J., Woerling, J.M., Husson, J.F., Mahiels, J., Gaudin, P., Burchianti, F., Itçaina, X., Tietze, N., Anwar, A., Chivers, C., Pearce, B., & Moniak-Azzopardi, A. (2008).
 Gods in the city: Intercultural dialogue at the local level.
 Strasbourg: Council of Europe Publishing.

 Tufte, T., Wildermuth, N., Hansen-Skovmoes, A. S., Mitullah, W. (Eds.).
 (2013).
-Speaking Up and talking back?
+Speaking up and talking back?
 Media empowerment and civic engagement among East and Southern African youth.
-Nordicom: Goteborg, Sweden.
+Goteborg, Sweden: Nordicom.

 van’t Land, H., & Bergan, S. (Eds.).
 (2010).
 Speaking across borders: the role of higher education in furthering intercultural dialogue.
 Strasbourg: Council of Europe Publishing.